 – Mission statement by Tommy and Åsa Rönngren

-One of the primary goals of the Archive is to preserve and catalogue the collection in such a way as to offer access to Hoyningen-Huene’s life and work, not only to the familiar photographic images, as well as to the substantial volume of unknown and as yet, unpublished images by this renowned pioneer, whose life spanned close on seventy decades of the twentieth century.
+Although Hoyningen-Huene is already recognised as one of the masters of photography, what is generally known of his work represents only a small part of his output.
+One of the primary goals of the Estate Archives is to preserve and catalog the collection in such a way as to offer enhanced access to Huene’s work, not only to the familiar photographs, but also to the substantial number of unknown and unpublished images.

-The Estate and Archive website will publish updated information regarding forthcoming exhibitions and will provide access to bibliographic reference material.
-The news page will provide up to date information on ongoing activities and new projects.
+This website will publish updated information regarding forthcoming exhibitions and will provide access to bibliographic reference material.
+The news page will provide up-to-date information on ongoing activities and new projects.

 Works displayed in the Exhibition Gallery will be rotated regularly in order to offer the most comprehensive presentations of George Hoyningen-Huene’s life and extraordinary legacy.